Bain Capital

 Venture Round in 2012

-Humedica is a clinical intelligence company that specializes in health analytics, providing tools for hospitals, physicians, and life sciences organizations.
-The company's primary offering, Humedica MinedShare, is a platform designed to transform unconnected data from various sources into actionable insights, enabling clients to make better-informed decisions.
-By facilitating clinical, operational, and financial benchmarking across the continuum of care, Humedica supports healthcare providers in enhancing the quality and efficiency of their services.
+Humedica is a clinical intelligence company that specializes in health analytics, offering tools designed for hospitals, physicians, and life sciences organizations.
+The company transforms unconnected data from various sources into actionable insights, enabling healthcare providers to make informed decisions.
+One of its key products, Humedica MinedShare, serves as a platform for clinical, operational, and financial benchmarking across the continuum of care, facilitating improved performance and outcomes in the healthcare sector.
+Through its innovative solutions, Humedica aims to enhance the quality of care and operational efficiency within the healthcare industry.

 Humedica